Back To Top

 Perhaps a step back aesthetically

-Rory McIlroy's choice of footwear as he slipped on the Green Jacket and completed the career grand slam at The Masters in April, the popular Victory Tour golf shoes may have just become a lot more popular.
+Rory McIlroy's choice of footwear as he slipped on the Green Jacket for the last couple of tournaments, the popular Victory Tour 4 golf shoes may have just become a lot more popular.

 Although they aren't the softest shoe under foot, comfort has a different definition for different people.
 I, for one, prefer a slightly firmer golf shoe and this is a shoe that can give me that firmer feel whilst also delivering plenty of comfort.
-They also look great in keeping with previous version of this shoe.
+They also look great in the various different colors it comes in, whilst you can often get special edition versions as well.
+Of course it is waterproof as well so it truly is an all-round performer.

 (Image credit: Future)